Wazuh Docker deployment

 Note

-If you use a self-signed certificate, your browser will warn you that it cannot verify its authenticity.
+If you use a self-signed certificate, your browser will display a warning that it cannot verify the certificate's authenticity.

 This is the default username and password to access the Wazuh dashboard: